Hello Fellow Codenewbies 👋,

 They do research, many experiments, and tests until they find one.

-The mindset of experimenting develops a sense of curiosity rather than failing.
+The experimenting mindset develops a sense of curiosity rather than failing.

 I like this mindset.
 I started to apply this recently, and it makes me feel everything is all right, even on my bad day!